Mariners vs. Tigers Player Props Betting Odds

 McKinstry Stats

-- McKinstry has picked up at least one hit in two games in a row.
-During his last five outings he is hitting .200 with .
+- McKinstry takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .200 with a double.

 McKinstry Recent Games